 - Public uses of natural resources (recreational fishing, boating, beach closures)

-NOAA is working with other federal and state agencies as part of the Deepwater Horizon NRDA Trustee Council.
+Federal and state agencies are working together as part of the Deepwater Horizon NRDA Trustee Council.
 The Trustee Council acts on behalf of the public to restore resources directly or indirectly harmed by oil released into the environment following the Deepwater Horizon spill.
 The goal of the short-term and long-term recovery projects implemented by the trustees is to restore, replace, rehabilitate, or acquire the equivalent of the impacted resources.

 Below is a list of the federal agencies and states that make up the Trustee Council for the Deepwater Horizon oil spill: